VeldsparCrypto/Veldspar/README.md

 ## Network issues

-One of the major pain points is going to be the claiming of low value tokens, as a powerful machine may be able to find many hundreds of the smallest denominations per second, and there will be a "gold rush" as to who those tokens were allocated too.
-With many miners finding the same tokens.
+One of the major pain points is going to be the claiming of low value tokens, as a powerful machine may be able to find many hundreds of the smallest denominations per second, and there will be a "gold rush" as to who those tokens were allocated to, with many miners finding the same tokens.

 ## Fairness

-As it is impossible (or at least not-likely) for developers to pre-mine the token, other than "knowing" about the coin first there is no fixed pay-out, only a reward for effort applied so this should reduce the amount of bag holding that early adopters have traditionally amassed.
+As it is impossible (or at least not-likely) for developers to pre-mine the token, other than "knowing" about the coin first, there is no fixed pay-out, only a reward for effort applied so this should reduce the amount of bag holding that early adopters have traditionally amassed.

 Sequential mining is discouraged as you will be likely to find blocks which have already been claimed, therefore, randomised mining of the ore would yield the best possible return for effort.